-Before starting, check the construction of your wall, this will determine what type of fixing you need to use.
-For a solid brick or masonry wall you will need wall plugs and for a plasterboard wall use worm-style fixings.
+As when hanging a shelf with brackets, you want to check the construction of your wall first, as this will determine what type of fixing you need to use and will ultimately impact which shelf you choose to buy.
+For a solid brick or masonry wall, you will need wall plugs.
+Plasterboard or drywall will do best with worm-style fixings/drywall anchor plugs.

 2. Ensure the wall is free of cables and pipes

 Before drilling any holes, run over the area with your digital detector to check it’s free of any pipes and cables and to mark up any studs using your pencil.
 This might mean that you have to choose a different wall, but it's important you do not skip this step for safety reasons.

 3. Measure up and mark out your fixings

 Hold the shelf bracket on the wall at the height you want.
 Make sure it is straight using your level.
 Then, using a pencil, mark the fixing hole positions.

 Triple check your pencil markings are straight with a level and in line with the fixing holes in your shelf.

 Now is the time, if not already done, to prep the area with a dust sheet.
 Put on your eye protection and a dust mask, especially if you're drilling into brick.